 A wise person once said a high tide lifts all boats.
 In the past few years, that old quote applies to all things air-cooled Porsche.
 Once considered the entry-level Porsche and in some circles considered not really a true example because of its VW-derived Type IV engine, these mid-engined examples have started to see prices rise dramatically for non-rusted survivors.
-This Saturn Yellow '72 1.7 model listed earlier this week here on Craigslist in Media, Pennsylvania (Philadelphia) with an asking price of $33,000 is a prime example.
-Comparing this asking price against the Hagerty Insurance Online Valuation Tool confirms this private seller has his 914 priced $1,000 above the current #2 "Excellent" appraisal of $32,000.
-As a second data point, looking up this car on the Collector Car Market Review website confirms the asking price is $4,800 above the #1 "Excellent" estimate of $28,200.
-If you are serious about buying this Porsche 914, you can start the conversation by emailing the seller.
-When you connect, please remember to mention you saw it featured here on GuysWithRides.
+This Saturn Yellow ’72 1.7 model listed recently on Craigslist in Media, Pennsylvania (Philadelphia) with an asking price of $33,000 is a prime example.
+Comparing this asking price against the Hagerty Insurance Online Valuation Tool confirms this private seller has his 914 priced $1,000 above the current #2 “Excellent” appraisal of $32,000.
+As a second data point, looking up this car on the Collector Car Market Review website confirms the asking price is $4,800 above the #1 “Excellent” estimate of $28,200.

 By the late 1960s, both Porsche and Volkswagen saw the need for new entry-level sports cars for their respective divisions: VW was hoping to replace its aging Karmann Ghia while Porsche wanted to replace the 912 with a distinctively different model.
 The two joined forces to co-develop the Targa-topped, two-seat, mid-engined 914 sports car.
 While in Europe 914s were labeled VW-Porsches, in North America the car was only sold through Porsche dealerships.
 Originally intending to sell the vehicle with a flat four-cylinder engine as a Volkswagen and with a flat six-cylinder engine as a Porsche, Porsche decided during development that having Volkswagen and Porsche models sharing the same body would be risky for business in the American market, and convinced Volkswagen to allow them to sell both versions as Porsches in North America.